jupyterhub/nbgitpuller/README.md

 # How to use `nbgitpuller`

+1. Visit the nbgitpuller link generator at https://jupyterhub.github.io/nbgitpuller/link.
+2. Enter the IP address or URL to your JupyterHub.
+Include http:// or https:// as appropriate.
+3. Enter an alternative URL path if desired.
+If not set, the generated link will take users to the default hub url, however this can be changed.
+For example specifying "lab" will launch JupyterLab if installed.
+Entering "path/to/a/notebook.ipynb" will open that notebook.
+4. Enter the URL to your Git repository.
+This can reference any Git service provider such as GitHub, GitLab, or a local instance.
+5. If your git repository is using a non-default branch name, you can specify that under branch.
+Most people do not need to customize this.

+The link printed at the bottom of the form can be distributed to users.
+You can also click it to test that it is working as intended, and adjust the form values until you get something you are happy with.

 [Follow the `nbgitpuller` usage guide](https://the-littlest-jupyterhub.readthedocs.io/en/latest/howto/content/nbgitpuller.html) to learn how to distribute content for your JupyterHub using `nbgitpuller`.